 “Obviously with his size he’s going to be a chaser but we hope to pick up a hurdle or two on the way.

-With that in mind, my interest was piqued by Robby, who shaped very well on his sole bumper start last season for all that a second of four finish in a heavy ground Carlisle bumper wouldn’t leap off the page.
+With that in mind, my interest was piqued by Robby, who shaped very well on his sole start last season - for all that a second-of-four finish in a heavy-ground Carlisle bumper wouldn not leap off the page.

 Nicky Richards: